 Image Operations (Ip Op) are image processing effects.
-There are a large number of them currently in Studio Artist (71 when this tip was written).
+There are over 80 currently in Studio Artist (see below).
 While this may seem large, the actual number of different visual effects you can generate with these Ip Ops is much larger.
 Many Ip Op effects have adjustable algorithm parameters that can totally change what any given Ip Op effect does.
 By working with different Ip Op effects and adjusting their internal editable parameters you can create an extremely wide range of different visual effects useful for processing 2D images or video.

 All of the effects also have sophisticated compositing parameters that again can totally change what a particular effect does.
 For example, if a Blur effect is used with an Edge composite setting it is turned into a sharpening effect.